zhanglab/psamm/docs/commands.rst

 In addition to the relative paths to the input files, the configuration file is also where metabolites that are considered special cases are designated.
-Specifically water and protons are not considered as part of the Keq portion of the gibbs free energy calculations.
+Specifically, water and protons are not considered as part of the Keq portion of the gibbs free energy calculations.
 Becuase of their special properties, they are considered separately from the other metabolites.
 Protons are also involved in the calculation of the